Legal Issues Seminar-General IP (LIS-GIP) On “Does A Contractual Agreement Override The Doctrine Of First Sale Vis-à-vis Third Party Resales?”

 The presentation can be accessed here.

-Sharing Of Reflections (SoR) Session Of ALG’s October 2022 General IP Interns
+Sharing Of Reflections (SoR) Session Of ALG’s November 2022 General IP Intern

-General IP Interns – Akshita Goyal (Final Year); Vedant Saxena, Shreeya Kotnis and Udayan Dwivedi (Pre-Final Year) have successfully completed their Internship at ALG.
-At the end of their internship, they obliged us with their thoughts and ideas during the Sharing of Reflections (SoR) sessions.
-Their presence enriched the firm while they interned here.
-We wish them all the best in their future endeavors.
+General IP Intern – Saransh Saxena (Pre-Final Year) has successfully completed his Internship at ALG.
+At the end of his internship, he obliged us with his thoughts and ideas during the Sharing of Reflections (SoR) session.
+His presence enriched the firm while he interned here.
+We wish him all the best in his future endeavors.

 • Non Solicitation